thelfer/MFrontGenericInterfaceSupport/docs/papers/joss/paper.md

 The aims of the `MFrontGenericInterfaceSupport` project are twofold:

-1. At the pre-processing state, allow retrieving metadata about a particular behaviour and perform proper memory allocation.
-At the post-processing stage, ease access to internal state variables.
+1. At the pre-processing state `MGIS` shall provide the possibility of retrieving metadata about a particular behaviour and performing proper memory allocation.
+At the post-processing stage, easy access to internal state variables is desired.
-2. During computations, simplify the integration of the behaviour at integration points^[The term "integration points" is used here as a generic placeholder.
+2. During computations, `MGIS` shall simplify the integration of the behaviour at integration points^[The term "integration points" is used here as a generic placeholder.
 When using FFT for solving the equilibrium equations, the integration points are voxels.
-When using FEM, the integrations points are the usual Gauss points of the elements.] and the update of the internal state variables from one time step to the other.
+When using FEM, the integration points are typically the Gauss points of the elements.] and the update of the internal state variables from one time step to the next.

 ## Preprocessing and post-processing stages{#sec:prepost}

-When dealing with user defined behaviours, most solvers, including `Abaqus/Standard` for example, deleguates part of the work to the user.
+When dealing with user-defined behaviours, most solvers, including `Abaqus/Standard` for example, delegates part of the work to the user.
 The user must:

 1. describe the behaviour in the input